mintplugins/mp-stacks/readme.txt

 * Added Directory page for Stack Templates
 * Added notice at the top of Directory pages about the master license
 * Added auto text-resize system for mobile
+* If Content Types max width is blank, default to 1000

 = 1.0.1.1 = June 8, 2014
 * Left/Right Brick widths go from, 37% to 50%